Top 10 Best CBD Oil Products for Sleep Aid & Insomnia (2023 Update)

 The guys at Royal CBD make their hemp extract using supercritical CO2 extraction, which results in a pure and potent product free from any residual solvents.
 Conventional extraction uses either butane or hexane — which can leave small amounts of these toxic solvents in the final product.
 Using CO2 eliminates this possibility by using CO2 instead — which simply evaporates into the air as soon as the pressure is released.

-Once extracted from the hemp plant, the team at Royal CBD dissolve the extract into premium-grade MCT (medium-chain triglyceride) oil.
+Once extracted from the hemp plant, the team at Royal CBD dissolves the extract into premium-grade MCT (medium-chain triglyceride) oil.
 This helps with absorption in the gut and makes it much easier to measure doses of CBD.

 |Total CBD Content||100 – 600 mg|